 - 15.1 Changes to URLs.
-From time to time, Google may change any URL referenced in these Data Processing Terms and the content at any such URL, except that Google may only change the list of potential Processor Services at business.safety.google/adsservices: - (a) to reflect a change to the name of a service; - (b) to add a new service; or - (c) to remove a service (or a feature of a service) where either: (i) all contracts for the provision of that service are terminated; (ii) Google has Customer's consent; or (iii) the service, or a certain feature of the service, has been recategorised as a controller service. - 15.2 Changes to Data Processing Terms.
-Google may change these Data Processing Terms if the change: - (a) is expressly permitted by these Data Processing Terms, including as described in Section 15.1 (Changes to URLs); - (b) reflects a change in the name or form of a legal entity; - (c) is required to comply with applicable law, applicable regulation, a court order or guidance issued by a governmental regulator or agency, or reflects Google's adoption of an Alternative Transfer Solution (as defined in Appendix 3A); or - (d) does not: (i) result in a degradation of the overall security of the Processor Services; (ii) expand the scope of, or remove any restrictions on, (x) in the case of the Additional Terms, Google's rights to use or otherwise process the data in scope of the Additional Terms or (y) in the case of the remainder of these Data Processing Terms, Google's processing of Customer Personal Data, as described in Section 5.3 (Google's Compliance with Instructions); and (iii) otherwise have a material adverse impact on Customer's rights under these Data Processing Terms, as reasonably determined by Google. - Notification of Changes.
+From time to time, Google may change any URL referenced in these Data Processing Terms and the content at any such URL, except that Google may only change: - the SCCs in accordance with Sections 15.2(b) 15.2(d) (Changes to Data Processing Terms) or to incorporate any new version of the SCCs that may be adopted under the European Data Protection Legislation, in each case in a manner that does not affect the validity of the SCCs under the European Data Protection Legislation; and - (b) the list of potential Processor Services at business.safety.google/adsservices: (i) to reflect a change to the name of a service; (ii) to add a new service; or (iii) to remove a service (or a feature of a service) where either: (x) all contracts for the provision of that service are terminated; (y) Google has Customer's consent; or (z) the service, or a certain feature of the service, has been recategorised as a controller service. - 15.2 Changes to Data Processing Terms.
+Google may change these Data Processing Terms if the change: - (a) is expressly permitted by these Data Processing Terms, including as described in Section 15.1 (Changes to URLs); - (b) reflects a change in the name or form of a legal entity; - (c) is required to comply with applicable law, applicable regulation, a court order or guidance issued by a governmental regulator or agency, or reflects Google's adoption of an Alternative Transfer Solution; or - (d) does not: (i) result in a degradation of the overall security of the Processor Services; (ii) expand the scope of, or remove any restrictions on, (x) in the case of the Additional Terms for Non-European Data Protection Legislation, Google's rights to use or otherwise process the data in scope of the Additional Terms for Non-European Data Protection Legislation or (y) in the case of the remainder of these Data Processing Terms, Google's processing of Customer Personal Data, as described in Section 5.3 (Google's Compliance with Instructions); and (iii) otherwise have a material adverse impact on Customer's rights under these Data Processing Terms, as reasonably determined by Google. - 15.3 Notification of Changes.
 If Google intends to change these Data Processing Terms under Section 15.2(c) or (d), Google will inform Customer at least 30 days (or such shorter period as may be required to comply with applicable law, applicable regulation, a court order or guidance issued by a governmental regulator or agency) before the change will take effect by either: (a) sending an email to the Notification Email Address; or (b) alerting Customer via the user interface for the Processor Services.
 If Customer objects to any such change, Customer may immediately terminate the Agreement for convenience by giving written notice to Google within 90 days of being informed by Google of the change.